Free Online Collage Maker for Pictures

 Multimedia collages are a festive, fun way to share memories with a friend, celebrate a special event, and reminisce on social media.
 If you place photos side by side, a picture collage is also the ideal way to compare two images, events, moments, or people.

-In this article, I'll show you how to make a collage with pictures using a free online collage maker called Kapwing.
+In this article, I'll show you how to make a collage with pictures on desktop and mobile using a free online collage maker called Kapwing.
 With this website, you can start with a collage template or design a custom collage format.

 Step 1: Set the collage background